Unstoppable (2010 film): Inspiration

 Unstoppable was inspired by the 2001 CSX 8888 incident, in which a runaway train ultimately traveled 66 mi through northwest Ohio.
-Led by CSX Transportation SD40-2 #8888, the train left Stanley Yard in Walbridge, Ohio with no one at the controls, after the hostler got out of the slow-moving train to correct a misaligned switch, mistakenly believing he had properly set the train's dynamic braking system, much as his counterpart (Dewey) in the film mistakenly believed he had properly set the locomotive's throttle (in the CSX incident, the locomotive had an older-style throttle stand where the same lever controlled both the throttle and the dynamic brakes; in fact, putting on "full throttle" and "full brakes" both involved advancing the same lever to the highest position after switching to a different operating mode.
-Thus if the engineer failed to properly switch modes, it was easy to accidentally apply full throttle instead of full brake, or vice-versa.)
+Led by CSX Transportation SD40-2 #8888, the train left Stanley Yard in Walbridge, Ohio with no one at the controls, after the driver got out of the slow-moving train to correct a misaligned switch, mistakenly believing he had properly set the train's dynamic braking system, much as his counterpart (Dewey) in the film mistakenly believed he had properly set the locomotive's throttle (in the CSX incident, the locomotive had an older-style throttle stand where the same lever controlled both the throttle and the dynamic brakes; in fact, putting on "full throttle" and "full brakes" both involved advancing the same lever to the highest position after switching to a different operating mode.
+Thus if the engineer failed to properly switch modes, it was easy to accidentally apply full throttle instead of full brake, or vice-versa.

 Two of the train's tank cars contained thousands of gallons of molten phenol, a toxic ingredient used in glues, paints, and dyes.
 The chemical is very dangerous; it is highly corrosive to the skin, eyes, lungs, and nasal tract.
 Attempts to derail it using a portable derailer failed, and police had tried to engage the red fuel cutoff button by shooting at it; after having three shots mistakenly hit the red fuel cap, this ultimately had no effect because the button must be pressed for several seconds before the engine would be starved of fuel and shut down.
 For two hours, the train traveled at speeds up to 51 mph until the crew of a second locomotive, CSX #8392, coupled onto the runaway and slowly applied its brakes.
 Once the runaway was slowed down to 11 mph, CSX trainmaster Jon Hosfeld ran alongside the train, and climbed aboard, shutting down the locomotive.
 The train was stopped at the Ohio State Route 31 crossing, just south-southeast of Kenton, Ohio.
 No one was seriously injured in the incident.